nus-tic4002-AY2021S2/tp2/docs/team/tayjunwen.md

 ## Objectives

 A software Engineering project focusing on the implementation of a Brown Field Project with an empahsis on Team work with different team members that adopts a software iterative approach to development.
 This software underwent 4 iteration during its development.
+It is written in JAVA.

 ## Overview